Total credit hours: 42

 With the Lasallian spirit of Saint Mary's University of Minnesota woven throughout the program, you'll meet the needs of the underserved and expand on your compassion.
 Plus, this curriculum was created in collaboration with public health experts, so you're getting crucial knowledge from people with decades of experience in this important field.

-Designed to be completed in as few as two years (six semesters), this Master of Public Health emphasizes concepts of cultural competence, health disparities, and social justice.
+Designed to be completed in as few as two and a half years (seven semesters), this Master of Public Health emphasizes concepts of cultural competence, health disparities, and social justice.

-MPH 600 History and Philosophy of Public (3 credits)
+MPH 600 Principles of Public Health (3 credits)

 Learn the history of public health practice and research, national and global structural institutions, and basic concepts and theories that inform public health practice.
 This course focuses on data and research that find health equity, gaps, and outcomes from a population perspective.